 Q. Can I ask anyone to dance?

 A.You bet!
-Anyone dances with anyone at a Lindy Hop/Swing event.
+Anyone dances with anyone at Social Dance events.
 Leads and Follows are both encouraged to ask for dances.
 Some people both lead and follow, so if you want to switch, just ask!

 Check your studio location

 Make sure you're going to the right studio.
-Some searches send you to an old location, so check the calendar below for a link to your class location.
+Some searches send you to an old location, so check the calendar on the registration page for a link to your class location.
 Most Monday classes are at Hot Jam, 307 Pine Tree Dr NE in Atlanta, and most other classes are at Firefly Studio, 189 Sams Street in Decatur, but check to make sure!!

 Bring a water bottle!